mikofski/sifter2github/README.md

 A simple tool for migrating issues from Sifter to Github Issues.
+Nowhere near complete yet.

 Requirements
 ============